aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_chart/_index.md

 | width | **float** | The width of the chart, in points. |
 | height | **float** | The height of the chart, in points. |

-### Examples

-The following example shows how to create Chart in PowerPoint Presentation.

 ## add_chart {#asposeslideschartscharttype-float-float-float-float-bool}
 Creates a new chart, initializes it with sample series data and settings, and adds